eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes),
     - The User deletes a PID or attestation in their Wallet Unit, see [Section 6.6](#666-pid-or-attestation-deletion)

-User authentication for opening the Wallet Instance above can be done either by the Wallet Instance or by a WSCD.
-In the latter case, it is the same mechanism employed before the presentation of any attributes, see below.
-In the former case, the mechanism used is preferably a general User authentication mechanism used by the User device, such as a lock screen.
+User authentication for opening the Wallet Instance (point 1 above) is done by an user authentication mechanism implemented by the OS of the User device, such as a lock screen, unless this is impossible (e.g. on some legacy devices) or in case the User decides that they'd rather use an authentication method implemented by the Wallet Unit itself.
+See the requirements on User authentication in [Topic 40](./annexes/annex-2/annex-2-high-level-requirements.md#a2340-topic-40---wallet-instance-installation-and-wallet-unit-activation-and-management).

-User authentication before presenting attributes is always done by the WSCA.
-It means that the User gives the WSCA permission to use the cryptographic keys belonging to the Wallet Unit and to the PID or attestation for performing the cryptographic operations necessary for presenting that PID or attestation.
+User authentication before requesting, presenting, or deleting attestations (point 2 above) is always done by the WSCA.
+It means that the User gives the WSCA permission to use the cryptographic keys belonging to the Wallet Unit and to the PID or attestation for performing the cryptographic operations necessary for these actions.
 For that reason, it is always the WSCD that performs User authentication in this case.